 RPA: 164 128 89

 AC, PC, IH: These points were already placed in BrainVISA and imported directly.
-There are not very precisely placed, but this will be good enough for there use in Brainstorm.
+There are not very precisely placed, but this will be good enough for our usage in Brainstorm.

 At the end of the process, make sure that the file "cortex_15000V" is selected (downsampled pial surface, that will be used for the source estimation).
 If it is not, double-click on it to select it as the default cortex surface.

 The head and white segmentations provided in the NIRS sample data were computed with Brainvisa and should automatically be imported and processed.
 You can check the registration between the MRI and the loaded meshes by right-clicking on each mesh > MRI registration > Check MRI/Surface registration".